durandaltheta/sthread/README.md

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
 As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`, `thread()` or `launch()`), otherwise they may unexpectedly shut down.

-In some cases, objects shared context can be shutdown early with a call to their `shutdown()` API.
+In some cases, object's shared context can be shutdown early with a call to their `shutdown()` API.
 Objects with this API:
 - `st::channel`
 - `st::fiber`
 - `st::weave`